A brick wall that needs cleaning

 So, now you know why it’s necessary to keep your bricks looking great, it’s time to reveal the best ways to clean them.
 While some people prefer to hire professional brick cleaning services, following these tips means you can tackle a variety of stains alone.

-Cleaning general grime and dirt
+Grime and dirt

 While dirt and grime are inevitable with brickwork, they’re usually harmless.
 However, it does impact the aesthetics of your building, and a simple cleaning will have it looking fresh again.